nakajima/atom-branch-status/README.md

 ## Todo

-- Super lame that you have to hit `ctrl-s` but I have no idea how to make things poll.
+- ~~Super lame that you have to hit `ctrl-s` but I have no idea how to make things poll.
 Help.
-Patches welcome.
+Patches welcome.~~ Oh cool this works now.
 - I'd also like to be able to click the build and go to the `target_url`.

 ### Here's what it looks like right now: